Baildsa

-Baildsa is a band from Thessaloniki, Greece.
+Baildsa (stylised as БAiLDSA or БAiЛDSA) is a band from Thessaloniki, Greece.
 Founded in 2007, the band performs gypsy punk, reggae and ska together with balkan elements.
 Baildsa's sound includes vocals, guitar, bass guitar, drums as well as trumpets and accordion.
 They have so far toured in Greece, Bulgaria, Albania, and Turkey.
 Their first album, United States of Balkans, was released in October 2011, and can be downloaded for free from the band's website.
 Baildsa are currently recording their second album, which is going to be announced in the beginning of 2014.
 Georgia Myridakis of fridge.gr comments on Baildsa's eclectic sound - "Elements, influences and sounds, not lined up in a row, but assembled one by one and all joined together, creating an enthusiastic and very entertaining music.

 History

 Early years

 Baildsa was founded in 2007 by brothers Thanos and Yiannis Gountanos.
 Their first performance was in 2008.
 Band's name derives from Turkish word bayılmak, meaning "I am fed up !" as well as "to faint".
 In interviews bands' members share that they are tired of the political and social crisis in Greece, and that inspired the name "Baildsa".